XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ### 2.1.11.
 Why was the name Compact Fungible Token renamed to Multi-Purpose Token?

 The initial name, "Compact Fungible Token", did not effectively convey the flexibility and versatility of this token standard.
-Therefore, we introduced a new name, "Multi-Purpose Token", to better reflect its capacity to accommodate user customization, catering towards fungible, semi-fungible, and non-fungible token use cases.
-This renaming aims to highlight the extensive capabilities inherent in this token standard.
+Therefore, we introduced a new name, "Multi-Purpose Token", to better reflect its capacity to accommodate user customization, catering towards fungible, semi-fungible, and potentially even non-fungible token use cases.
+This renaming aims to highlight the extensive capabilities available via MPTs.

+For example, MPTs might be better suited than NFTs for certain semi-fungible use-cases (especially ones where each token might have a quantity greater than 1).
+In addition, some NFT issuers today issue multiple copies of the same NFT in order to make them semi-fungible.
+This technically violates the intent of the NFT spec, and may not work well in all NFT use-cases.

+That said, we'll need to consider any future requirements and tradeoffs here before choosing between NFT or MPT for any particular use-case.
+For example, NFTs have the ability to link to off-ledger meta-data via the `URI` field, and likely require fewer storage bytes on-ledger than an MPT (though this deserves future research).

 ## 2.2.
 Appendix: Outstanding Issues